PayneJoe/algo-sensetime/README.md

 # algo-sensetime
-Algorithms mainly written in scala are developed @sensetime
+Algorithms mainly written in scala are developed @SenseTime